backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 **Positive Correlations:**
-* 'address' and 'traveltime'
+-'address' and 'traveltime'

-* 'Dalc', 'Walc', 'goout', and 'freetime'
+-'Dalc', 'Walc', 'goout', and 'freetime'

-* 'famsup' and 'paid'
+-'famsup' and 'paid'

 **Negative Correlations:**
-* 'Dalc', 'Walc', and 'studytime'
+-'Dalc', 'Walc', and 'studytime'

-* 'studytime' and 'sex'
+-'studytime' and 'sex'

-These correlations are seem reasonable, but the inverse correlation between the sex of a student and their average time spent studying is interesting.
-I'll openly admit that I'm not too surprised that we fall short to our female counterparts in this area, but what's intersting is that..
+These correlations seem reasonable, but the inverse correlation between the sex of a student and their average time spent studying is interesting.
+I'll openly admit, I'm not too surprised that we fall short to our female counterparts in this area, but what's intersting is that..

 ```python